 Geetesh: Andy, tell us more about your Chart Pattern Fills add-in for Excel 2007, and what motivated you to create this add-in?

 Andy: I developed the add-in in response to posts by users who need the pattern fills feature that was depreciated in Excel 2007.
 Apparently, pattern fills are heavily used by those in academia.
 I was aware that actually only the user interface for the feature had been removed so I went about reconstructing the Patterns dialog.
 I enjoyed the challenge of creating a dialog that would dynamically reflect the users color choices, rather than just using static images.

 It’s a totally free add in and available on my site.

 Geetesh: PowerPoint 2007 users also no longer have access to the pattern fills so will this add-in work for them too?

-Andy: Unfortunately not directly within PowerPoint.
+Andy: Unfortunately, not directly within PowerPoint.
 The porting of the add-in to PowerPoint is not currently possible.
 This is due to limitations in PowerPoint’s VBA Object Model and how the add-ins function works compared to those in Excel.
-As and when/if Microsoft make appropriate changes I will attempt to make a PowerPoint version.
+As and when/if Microsoft makes appropriate changes I will attempt to make a PowerPoint version.